 Embedding good environmental practices into the way we source, prepare and process food has the potential to enhance our environmental performance and reduce the environment impacts of the food we serve across our campuses.

 Food and Drink on Campus

 Outlets across our campuses have taken action to increase the availability of alternatives to foods of animal origin.
 Mucci's on Mile End campus reopened in early 2020 as a meat-free option for students and staff.
-All of our outlets also participate in the Meat-Free Mondays initiative, offering a 20% discount on meat-free products.
+All University and Students' Union outlets also participate in the Meat-Free Mondays initiative, offering a 20% discount on meat-free products.

 Reducing Food Waste

 We have a number of initiatives in place to reduce the food waste produced on our campuses.
 Using the Too Good to Go application, the University and Students' Union outlets saved 797 meals from going to waste in 2018/19.
 Find out more and download the app.

 Our regular student volunteering activities also support Bow Foodbank and Whitechapel Mission locally with regular collections held on campus.
 For information about volunteering opportunities, see the Students' Union website.